fregante/webext-inject-on-install/readme.md

 1. It gets the list of content scripts from the manifest
 2. For each content script group, it looks for open tabs that are not discarded (discarded tabs are already handled by the browser)
-3. It injects the script into the tabs matching the `matches` patterns (`exclude_matches` is not supported https://github.com/fregante/webext-inject-on-install/issues/5)
+3. It injects the scripts into the *focused* tabs matching the `matches` patterns (`exclude_matches` is not supported https://github.com/fregante/webext-inject-on-install/issues/5)
-4. If the tab count exceeds 10 (each), it injects into the tabs only when they become active. (persistent background pages only https://github.com/fregante/webext-inject-on-install/issues/4)
+4. The remaining tabs are tracked and they receive the applicable scripts when they're activated.
+5. Once the list of tracked tabs is empty, the listeners are removed.

 ## Related